Liam-gosnell/Milestonefour/README.md

 variable names and different views.
 Another bug i came across was the header image on mobile, It would work perfectly , even when deployed to heroku but then once tested on a mobile device it would not show.
 To fix this is changed the image to a smallier image of itself and it finally worked on all devices.

-At the moment of deployment there are no bugs in the system and it should be working perfectly.
+At the moment of deployment there is one bug on tablet sized devices, the hamburger menu will not dropdown to display the main-mav.
+I plan to fix this bug once my project has been corrected.

 ## CSS